 A written and signed complaint must be filed.

-Complaints can either be placed in the mailbox in the Engineering Society lounge and should be directed to, or given directly to, the Vice-President (Student Affairs).
+Complaints should be placed in the mailbox in the Engineering Society lounge and should be directed to, or given directly to, the Vice-President (Student Affairs).

 Anonymous complaints will not be accepted.